-- Use theologically-based counseling skills in discipleship ministry
+- Use theological and evidence-based counseling skills

 - Care for the emotional and spiritual needs of others

 Two to three years.

 - Highly engaged, hands-on classes with students from all over the world

 - Caring, scholarly, and experienced faculty who are practitioners of the subjects they teach and who can provide both expert academic support and individualized spiritual guidance